Regional State Administrative Agency for Southwestern Finland

-The Regional State Administrative Agency for Southwestern Finland is one of the six Regional State Administrative Agencies.
-The administrative area of the agency consists of two regions, 9 districts and 77 municipalities.
+The Regional State Administrative Agency for Southwestern Finland (Lounais-Suomen aluehallintovirasto) was one of the six Regional State Administrative Agencies.
+The administrative area of the agency consisted of two regions, 9 districts and 77 municipalities.

+The operations of the Regional State Administrative Agencies ended on 31 December 2025, when the Finnish Supervisory Agency (Lupa- ja valvontavirasto, LVV) was established on 1 January 2026.